TCU vs. Colorado Predictions & Picks – September 2

 TCU Betting Info (2022)

-- The Horned Frogs have a 90.9% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Horned Frogs' implied win probability is 90.9%.

-- The Horned Frogs won 10 games against the spread last season, failing to cover or pushing five times.
+- The Horned Frogs covered 10 times in 15 chances against the spread last season.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.